farcasclaudiu/QRcraft/README.md

 * `/qrt http://google.com`

 '''
-     "QR panel for 'http://google.com' will need 27x27 blocks"
+     QR panel for 'http://google.com' will need 27x27 blocks
 '''

 * `/qrc http://google.com` - begins the creation for specified url in auto mode

 '''
-     "QR block defined a (27x27) for 'http://google.com'" "Touch a block to create it!"
+     QR block defined a (27x27) for 'http://google.com' Touch a block to create it!
           - NOW the player has to touch another block to create the QR planel.
           - the new panel will be created above touched block and to the player right side.
           - in auto mode, is player is inclined forward pointing downwards, the QR panel will be generated horizontally, otherwise it will be generated vertically.
-     "QR block [1] created OK!"
+     QR block [1] created OK!
 '''

 * `/qrc http://google.com h` - begins the creation for specified url in horizontal mode